 Surfing was invented in Hawaii, so there's no better place on the planet for a surf lesson.
 There are several surfing schools based at Waikiki, as well as along the northern coast of the island.
 Getting pro lessons has a huge impact on surfing success - you'll learn the tips and techniques that make it easier to pop up and catch a ride.

 If you're staying in Waikiki, the lure of Diamond Head is hard to resist.
 This volcanic landform dominates the eastern views and the hike to its 230-metre summit takes about an hour.
 It's one of Hawaii's most iconic outdoor adventures.
 The trail was originally built in 1908 by the US Army and there are numerous military installations to discover.
 The view from the top of Diamond Head is monumental.
+Please note that an online reservation system has been introduced to reduce the environmental impact of this special landmark.

 The west coast of Oahu is where you'll find several snorkelling locations, as well as whale, dolphin and turtle adventures.
 Look for operators who are aligned with marine conservation and research groups.